jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 5 Recursion Schemes
 -------------------

-Recursion schemes has risen from attempts to tame the unyielding power of recursion, as a results, there is now a large zoo of formalised recursive operators that captures different types of recursion.
-There has been attempts to unify these schemes \[citations here\].
+Recursion schemes have risen from attempts to tame the unyielding power of recursion.
+As a result, there is now a large zoo of formalised recursive operators that capture different types of recursion.
+There have been attempts to unify these schemes \[citations here\].

-Denotational semantics can be structured as a fold \[1\] which in the zoo of recursion schemes is called the catamorphism.
+Denotational semantics can be structured as a fold \[1\], which in the zoo of recursion schemes is called the catamorphism.
 It motivates a close examination of this particular scheme and it will be the main focus of this section.
 References might be made to other recursive operators to provide the idea that these schemes are not limited to recursion.
-They can be corecursive, the dual of recursion, which generates data.
-And refolds which uses a combination of both recursion and corecursion.
+They can be corecursive, the dual of recursion, which generates data, and refolds which uses a combination of both recursion and corecursion.

 ### 5.1 Catamorphism